Drone Anatomy

 insideFPV Blog: "Building Your Own FPV Drone - Step by step Guide"

-Step-by-step FPV drone build guide, including workspace prep and component installation 7.
+Step-by-step FPV drone build guide, including workspace prep and component installation 7arrow-up-right.

 https://insidefpv.com/blogs/blogs/building-your-own-fpv-drone-step-by-step-guide